craigfernandes1/Tennis-MDPs/README.md

 # Tennis-MDPs
-Modeling tennis as a MDP and adding controllable noise to the underlying transition matrices to quantify the effect of player inaccuracies.
+Using 3-D ball and player tracking data to model tennis as a MDP and adding controllable noise to the underlying transition matrices to quantify the effect of player inaccuracies.

 ### Paper: